opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 I reckon more than one developer was like me and did not know immediately which iteration of `i` is the correct `i`.
 The moment where the `i++` operation take place is not obvious in the syntax.
 In fact, it is after the loop has executed but before the next test.
 So the `i++` is effectively moved to be the final expression of the loop no matter which branch is taken.
 Or if you prefer, it is moved to be the expression before the test, except for the first time around the loop.
 And would it make a difference, if you wrote `++i`?

 To be honest, I have not ran this version of the code so please send a comment to correct the it if you know better and help me to make my point!

+Incidentally, the Swift designers recently decided to drop the ++ operator from the language, arguing that its use is too confusing for new and old programmers. :thumbsup:

 I'm going to go into more depth about getting rid of loops in the Functional Programming post but I think even the most die in the wool C coder would agree that this one liner is more expressive.